Non-profit

 Activity and Policy Stances

-Win Without War also lobbied the Biden Administration to rejoin the Iran nuclear deal, joining a coalition alongside left-leaning groups and companies such as Code Pink, the Daily Kos, Justice Democrats, MoveOn, and the Open Society Foundations.
-8
+Win Without War also lobbied the Biden Administration to rejoin the Iran nuclear deal, joining a coalition alongside left-of-center groups and organizations such as Code Pink, the Daily Kos, Justice Democrats, MoveOn, and the Open Society Foundations.
+7

 References